-A multistate collation of eight attorneys general filed a lawsuit challenging the Federal Deposit Insurance from state interest-rate caps.
+A multistate collation of eight attorneys general filed a lawsuit challenging the Federal Deposit Insurance Corporation's (FDIC) final rule that allegedly creates a loophole allowing predatory lenders to evade state laws that forbid excessive interest-rate charges.
+Under existing federal law, federally insured state-chartered banks are exempt from state interest-rate caps.
 The FDIC's final rule extends these exemptions to any non-bank lender that buys loans originated by an exempt bank.
 In the lawsuit, the coalition argues that the FDIC's final rule conflicts with the Federal Deposit Insurance Act, exceeds the FDIC's statutory authority, and violates the Administrative Procedure Act.